1878

 — Sotheby's (@Sothebys) June 25, 2024

-1878 SARGENT in Capri
+1878 Capri by Sargent

-2001 SOLD for $ 5.4M by Sotheby's
+2025 SOLD for $ 11.4M by Christie's

 The Mediterranean island of Capri is famous for its beautiful coastline just outside the Bay of Naples, blue-green water, architecture, rich culture and the beauty of its people.

-Born 22 years earlier in Florence during one of the regular trips of his expatriate parents, the US artist John Singer Sargent spent the summer 1878 in Capri.
 He was welcomed to work in the local studio of Frank Hyde and took as a model a beautiful girl of Greek ancestry aged 17 named Rosina Ferrara.

 Girl on a rooftop, oil on canvas 50 x 64 cm, features Rosina dancing a tarantella.
 She turns her back to the viewer and to a seated young man providing the music.
 The bold composition offers a vertiginous view of the white wall, arguably of the Marina Hotel where Sargent was residing, and a dynamic view of the girl against the sky in an unbalanced position of her solitary jig.

-It was sold for $ 5.4M by Sotheby's on May 24, 2001, lot 15.
-It will be sold on November 17, 2025 by Christie's, lot 58A.
+It was sold for $ 5.4M by Sotheby's on May 24, 2001, lot 15 and for $ 11.4M by Christie's on November 17, 2025, lot 58A.
 The image is shared by Wikimedia.

 "Capri," painted in 1878 when John Singer Sargent was just 22 years old, marks a pivotal moment in his early career as he transitioned from formal training in Paris under Carolus-Duran to establishing himself as an internationally acclaimed society portraitist.
 This oil on canvas work, depicting his muse Rosina Ferrara dancing on a Capri rooftop amid radiant Italian sunlight, exemplifies Sargent's burgeoning experimentation with impressionistic techniques, capturing dynamic movement, luminous light, and everyday subjects for personal expression rather than commissioned obligation.